IT WAS ALWAYS LATE WHEN

 business if some dumbass cop...

-A landfill's low hills are lit by
+The low hills of a landfill are lit up

-the flares of its putrefraction
+by the flames of its putrefraction

--Those blue lights are pretty.
+-Those blue lights are so pretty.

 Guess what!
-Silly me didn't turn off
+Silly me left the oven

 Broken dog lying against the curb